lukenew2/crypto_automation_system/README.md

 ## Generate API Keys

-Next, we need to give our application access to our trading account.
-We do this by generating API keys on our exchange, storing those keys in AWS Secrets Manager, and giving our application sufficient permission to retrieve said keys.
+Next, you need to give your application access to your trading account.
+You do this by generating API keys on your exchange, storing those keys in AWS Secrets Manager, and giving your application sufficient permission to retrieve said keys.

 Generating API keys is different for every exchange.
 For instructions, google how to generate API keys on your exchange.  **Important** - your keys only need sufficient permissions to view account balances and create orders.
 It is best practice to give your keys minimum permissions required.
 Once you have your keys store them in a safe place.

 ## Secrets Manager

-Now that we have our API keys for our exchange, we’ll securely store them in AWS Secrets Manager and give our application permission to retrieve them.
+Now that you have your API keys for your exchange, You’ll securely store them in AWS Secrets Manager and give your application permission to retrieve them.

 1. Open the Secrets Manager console at  https://console.aws.amazon.com/secretsmanager/
 2. Choose **Store a new secret**.